Advancing South Asia's Energy Security through Efficiency and Regional Cooperation

 Together with front-line technologies such as super-critical boilers and the improved operation and maintenance of power plants, countries have the potential for significant improvements in thermal efficiency and commensurate reduction in greenhouse gases, notably CO2.
 Further improvements are also possible through the introduction of transformational technologies, such as integrated coal gasification combined cycle (IGCC) and carbon capture and storage (CCS).
 The region is today poised to draw advantages from a clean coal technology partnership that would enable the sharing of experiences and the transfer of best practices in the efficient management and operation of coal-fired utilities.
 India, as the region’s largest producer and consumer of coal and possessing over 97% of the coal fleet, could play a central role in leading and facilitating this partnership.

-Jacqueline Koch is Senior Media Relations Coordinator at The National Bureau of Asian Research.
+This interview was conducted by Jacqueline Koch, Senior Media Relations Coordinator at NBR.
 As the leading media liaison for NBR’s Centers for Health and Aging and Trade, Economics, and Energy Affairs Outreach, Ms. Koch works closely with NBR advisors, sponsors and partners to raise the profile of NBR Summit events.
 She also is the author of Summit summary reports and has extensive experience in the global health sector, media development and, more recently, energy issues in the Asia-Pacific.